sventhijssen/c2s2/README.md

 # C2S2
-The source code will be released before December 31, 2023.

 Apologies for the delay.
+The source code will be made available soon.

 Best regards,\
 Sven